 Whether you tackle the 19-mile Catskill Scenic Trail or view the highest cascading falls in the state at Kaaterskill Falls, just a half-mile walk from the road, you'll see New York the way explorers have for centuries.
-Visit outfitters like Catskill Outback Adventures or Alpine Endeavors for gear, lessons and guided trips.
+To make the most of your hike, visit Catskill Outback Adventures or Alpine Endeavors for gear, lessons and guided trips.

-Some of the finest New York hiking trails can be found in our State Parks.
-One of the most famous is Watkins Glen State Park, with 200-foot cliffs and 19 waterfalls along its winding Gorge Trail.
-Giant Allegany State Park unfurls over 90 miles of hiking trails and naturalist walks, while Sterling Forest leads you through the Ramapo Mountains forest and old Iron Mine Ruins dating from the 1920s.
-Near Syracuse, Clark Reservation reveals geologic wonders of the last ice age, while John Boyd Thacher State Park, situated along the Helderberg Escarpment near Albany, unveils endless vistas of the Hudson and Mohawk Valleys, Adirondacks and Green Mountains of Vermont.
+Explore Watkins Glen State Park that is home to 200-foot cliffs, 19 waterfalls and the winding Gorge Trail.
+Hikers love Allegany State Park for it's enchanted mountains and Sterling Forest for its peaceful trails and old Iron Mine ruins dating from the 1920s.
+Near Syracuse, Clark Reservation reveals geologic wonders of the last ice age, while John Boyd Thacher State Park, situated along the Helderberg Escarpment near Albany, unveils endless vistas of the Hudson and Mohawk Valleys, Adirondacks and beyond.

 Go explore and fall in love with New York outdoors!